jarun/buku/README.md

 10. **Update** or refresh **full DB** with page titles from the web:

         $ buku -u
-This operation does not modify the indexes, URLs, tags or comments.
+        $ buku -u --tacit (show only failures and exceptions) This operation does not modify the indexes, URLs, tags or comments.
 Only title is refreshed if fetched title is non-empty.
 11. **Delete** bookmark at index 15012014: